poppy gardens with mt tsukuba in the background while the sunrises

-While most parks and gardens will have different plants on display throughout the year, many are famous for one season in particular.
-Here are some of the best parks in and around Tokyo for each season.
+While most gardens offer something year-round, many are best known for one season in particular.
+Here are some of the most beautiful parks in and around Tokyo, organized by when they shine brightest.

 Tokyo in Bloom: Parks in the City